Bloodbuy/django-dynamic-formset/docs/usage.rst

         Internally, this value is passed directly to the ``$.not(...)`` method.
         This means you can also pass in DOM elements, or a function (in newer versions of jQuery) as your selector.

+.. versionadded:: BLOODBUY
+   ``deleteParentSelector``
+      Set this to specify the parent of where you would like to place the deleteText.

 .. note:: The ``addCssClass`` and ``deleteCssClass`` options must be unique.
    Internally, the plugin uses the class names to target the add and delete